 Here is a link to a huge February CC staff report, this item begins on page 10.
 The Development Agreement that the petitioner proposed to Planning, after a lot of meetings, starts on page 15, It is this new agreement that was presented to the City Council for approval on the 15th.
-The City Council members were slow to realize that this new plan is not what the neighborhood, or the Planning Commission had reviewed, They heard our concern about the loss of six naturally existing housing units.
+The City Council members were slow to realize that this new plan is not what the neighborhood or the Planning Commission had reviewed, They heard our concern about the loss of six naturally existing housing units.
 A motion was made to send it back to the Planning Commission for further review.
 The usual process is the Planning staff transmits the recommendation of the Planning Commission to the City Council, along with the staff report.
-In this case, it took almost 11 months to do that, because planning staff and the petitioner were negotiating the development agreement.
+In this case, it took almost 11 months to do that, because the planning staff and the petitioner were negotiating the development agreement.
 Here is the transmittal.

 WHAT IS THE CURRENT PROPOSAL?
+See above.

-HERE WAS THE ORIGINAL PROPOSAL
+HERE WAS THE ORIGINAL PROPOSAL from two years ago.